Superconnections and Index Theory: A local index theorem

 \section{A local index theorem}

-Dirac operators coupled to superconnections (Def. \ref{def:dirac}) are first order elliptic operators, and on compact manifolds, they are elliptic.
+Dirac operators coupled to superconnections (Def.~\ref{def:dirac}) are first order differential operators, and on compact manifolds, they are elliptic.
 They thus have a well defined index associated to them, which we wish to calculate.
 Henceforth we have the following setting: $X$ is a closed, Riemannian and spin manifold, $V\to X$ is a complex and hermitian $\Zz$-graded vector bundle, and $\Sc$ is a unitary superconnection on $V$.
 The Atiyah-Singer index theorem \cite{ASI} then shows

-Our first task will be to find a local refinement for this statement, in the spirit of the local index theorem of Atiyah, Bott, Gilkey and Patodi \cite{ABP, Gilkey, Pat}.
+Our first task will be to find a local refinement for this statement, in the spirit of the local index theorem of Atiyah, Bott, Gilkey and Patodi \cite{ABP,Gilkey,Pat}.
 This local refinement was first stated and proved by Getzler \cite{G2}.
 We will sketch a different proof, elaborated in \cite{K1}.
 Before we can state the theorem, however, we need to discuss some of the theory of Dirac operators coupled to superconnections.

 Dirac operators coupled to superconnections on compact manifolds are elliptic, and one may develop their theory in a manner completely analogous to that of Dirac operators coupled to ordinary connections.
-We will see, however, that the $\R^\times$-action introduced in Eq. \ref{eq:raction} will enter crucially in the local index theorem, and it is thus important to keep track of how the constants in the various elliptic estimates depend on the parameter of the action.
-The theory is carefully developed in \cite{K1}, following the model of \cite{FrN}, and it is discovered that the constants in the important estimates become rational functions in the square root of the parameter in the action \ref{eq:raction}.
-As with Dirac operators coupled to ordinary connections, one may diagonalise the Laplacian $\Dirac(\Sc)^2:\Ll(X;\Sp(X)\stimes V)\to \Ll(X;\Sp(X)\stimes V)$, and one sees that its spectrum is real, non-negative and discrete, with finite dimensional eigenspaces.
+We will see, however, that the $\R^\times$-action introduced in Eq.~\ref{eq:raction} will enter crucially in the local index theorem: the constants in the various elliptic estimates pick up a dependence on the parameter of the action on superconnections, and it is importance to keep track of this dependence.
+The theory is carefully developed in \cite{K1}, and it is discovered that the constants in the important estimates become (non-constant) functions of the parameter $s$ in Eq.~\ref{eq:raction} which may be chosen to be rational functions in $|s|^{1/2}$.
+We will quote the required estimates as needed, referring the interested reader to \cite{K1} for proofs.
+As with Dirac operators coupled to ordinary connections, one discovers that when the superconnection is unitary, the Laplacian $\Dirac(\Sc)^2:\Ll(X;\Sp(X)\stimes V)\to \Ll(X;\Sp(X)\stimes V)$ is self adjoint, and may thus be diagonalised.
+Its spectrum is real, non-negative and discrete, with finite dimensional eigenspaces.
 Furthermore, the eigensections are smooth.
 The diagonalisation respects the $\Zz$-grading, so that each eigenspace is itself $\Zz$-graded, and the Dirac operator restricted to that eigenspace is an odd endomorphism.
 For non-zero eigenvalues it is an isomorphism.